What is Financial Psychology?

 Financial Psychology: The Individual or Client Perspective

-From an individual perspective, financial psychology encompasses practices related to managing one’s financial life (that is, personal finance) and draws heavily from developmental, social, cognitive, and consumer psychology.
+From an individual perspective, financial psychology encompasses practices related to managing one’s finances (personal finance) and draws heavily on developmental, social, cognitive, and consumer psychology.
 Put another way, financial psychology often refers to an individual’s mind and behavior when making spending, saving, and investing decisions.
-The individual (or client) side focuses on how we make decisions about saving, spending, and investing.
+The individual (or client) side focuses on making decisions about saving, spending, and investing.

-As an example, consider the way you made your last significant financial decision, perhaps the purchase of a car or home.
+For example, consider how you made your last significant financial decision, perhaps purchasing a car or home.
 From a purely economic perspective, there is a “right” answer in terms of the most advantageous financial response to your decision.
 This economic “right answer” is not always chosen.
 Why?
-We are influenced into decisions by others (social psychology), we have expectations or schemas for what we want our lives to look like today (developmental psychology), and we have biases in our decision-making (cognitive psychology).
+We are influenced in our decisions by others (social psychology), we have expectations or schemas about what we want our lives to look like today (developmental psychology), and we have biases in our decision-making (cognitive psychology).
 These psychological variables (and many more!) may lead us away from the most financially advantageous answer when considering how we spend our money.

 Financial Psychology In The Client-Advisor Relationship

 From a client-advisor standpoint, financial psychology includes aspects of the academic fields of financial planning, therapy, counseling, and coaching.
 The CFP Board defines client psychology as the biases, behaviors, and perceptions that impact client decision-making and well-being (CFP Board & Chaffin, 2018).
 We view client psychology through the lens of a client-advisor relationship.
-As a financial planner, for example, client psychology permeates each interaction with a client.
+As a financial planner, for example, client psychology permeates every interaction.
 Some examples of where an understanding of financial psychology can improve the client-advisor relationship include:

 • establishing rapport with a client who may be unwilling to take advice (client personality),